Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Introduction

-affecting a cardinality objective function $(\pmb{1}-\pmb{c})^t \pmb{x}$ that should be maximized or a cardinality constraint.
-Throughout the paper, we assume that each $w_i$ is not larger than $B$; otherwise, its coefficient cannot be attacked and is therefore not uncertain.
-Observe that this definition of uncertainty set is essentially the budgeted uncertainty set $\cU_\Gamma$ ''upside down'': while $\cU_\Gamma$ has a bound on the number of coefficients that can deviate and the effect of deviation is given by some parameter $\overline{c}_i-\underline{c}_i$, here we want to maximize the number of deviations and each deviation has a cost parameter $w_i$.
+Observe that this definition of uncertainty set is essentially the budgeted uncertainty set $\cU_\Gamma$ ``upside down'': while $\cU_\Gamma$ has a bound on the number of coefficients that can deviate and the effect of deviation is given by some parameter $\overline{c}_i-\underline{c}_i$, here we want to maximize the number of deviations and each deviation has a cost parameter $w_i$.
 Note that different to $\cU_{knap}$, there is a single budget constraint, we consider a discrete instead of continuous deviation, and in particular, the vector $\pmb{c}$ is binary.

 As an example, consider the selection problem